RustFields/rustfields.github.io/implementation/implementation.md

 ### Rust limitations emerged upon implementing language constructs

-During the development of a minimal Field Calculus core in Rust, an issue emerged that has not been resolved to date.
+During the development of a minimal Field Calculus core in Rust, an unresolved issue surfaced that persists to this day.

-The main problem is Rust's by-design limitation to borrowing: it is not possible for mutable and immutable borrows of the same variable to coexist in the same scope.
-This limitation is problematic in the implementation of the fundamental constructs of the language as they have been realized to date in Scala:
+The primary problem arises from Rust's inherent limitation with borrowing: it is not possible for mutable and immutable borrows of the same variable to coexist within the same scope.
+This limitation poses challenges when implementing the fundamental constructs of the language as they have been traditionally realized in Scala.

 ```rust
 fn nbr<A: 'static + Clone>(&mut self, expr: impl Fn() -> A) -> A {